TanishkaSaraf/Snake-Game/README.md

 2. Add a Start Menu (Play / Quit).
 3. Track and display High Scores.

-Author: Your Name
+License:
-License: MIT (or your choice)
+This project is open-source.